uliwitness/ULITwitchbot/README.md

 ## What is it?

-A simple application that will "listen" to the chat in a Twitch channel and react to certain keywords.
+A simple application that will "listen" to the chat in a Twitch channel and react to certain keywords. or periodically do things.

 ## How do I use it?

-Launch the app, enter the channel's name and your Twitch OAuth token.
+Launch the app, enter your account and channel's name and your Twitch OAuth token.
 Then click "Connect".
 The bot now listens to the chat as if it was you, and will post its replies as your account.

 The commands it understands are defined in the Application Support folder.
 Bot commands follow the Twitch convention of having to be one word prefixed with an exclamation mark (like "!dead").

+*Note:* It is considered rude to install a bot on someone else's channel without their permission, and could lead to undesired interactions if they already have a bot listening for the same commands.
+The option to listen to a channel that is not that of your account is intended for people who create a dedicated account for their own channel's bot and make it a moderator.

 ### What command types are currently supported?

-Currently, the chatbot can create counters that increment each time their command is triggered, and commands that pick and post a random line of text from a text file and post it (e.g. for quotes).
+Currently, the chatbot can create counters that increment each time their command is triggered, periodically post text or trigger commands, and handle commands that pick and post a random line of text from a text file and post it (e.g. for quotes), and allow users to add lines of text to that file.

 ### Commands in General

 Commands are defined by adding a folder with the name of the command to `~/Library/Application Support/ULITwitchbot/Commands/` and placing an Info.plist file in a subfolder of it that contains the settings for the command.
 Every command has at the least a type, specified using the `ULIRCCommandType` key.

 #### Commands of type "counter"